-- push updates from a workflow
+- push updates from a workflow,

 - manipulate already gathered data for use in other parts of the workflow.

 Additionally, you might have several workflows where a portion of each is the same.
-Instead of building the same steps over and over you can build it in a child workflow and trigger it from all the other workflows.
+Instead of building the same steps over and over, you can build it in a Child Workflow.
+Then you can trigger it from all the other workflows.

 Junctions let you route workflows in different directions as needed.